 Moving to Monaco

-Expats to Monaco might expect nothing but a playground for the rich and famous – but while this aspect of the country is certainly at the forefront of its culture, it is also possible to live a 'normal' middle-class existence.
-Whether expats are moving to Monaco to start a business, retire in a country with both romance and good infrastructure or work in the luxury industry, Monaco has a lot to offer.
+Many expats moving to Monaco expect nothing but a playground for the rich and famous.
+While this aspect of the country is certainly at the forefront of its culture, it is also possible to live a 'normal' middle-class existence.
+Whether expats are moving to Monaco to start a business, retire in a peaceful countryside or work in the luxury industry, Monaco has a lot to offer.

 Monaco has long been an attractive destination for those seeking a life of luxurious living.
-Its temperate Mediterranean climate and favourable income tax laws have meant that the state has become a haven for the super-rich and for businesses.
+Its temperate Mediterranean climate and favourable income tax laws have meant that the state has become a haven for businesses and the super-rich.

-The economy is based on tourism and luxury living: golf courses, stunning beaches, yachting, ski resorts and an abundance of international cultural and sporting events occur all year round.
+The economy is largely based on tourism and luxury living.
+Golf courses, stunning beaches, yachting, ski resorts and an abundance of international cultural and sporting events occur all year round.
 The famous casino of Monte Carlo attracts many tourists each year.

 Monaco covers just less than two square kilometres and is almost entirely urban, squeezed into a strip between the Mediterranean and French mountains across the border.
-Walking is by far the easiest way to get around, or expats can rely on taxis or the extensive bus system.
+Walking is by far the easiest way to get around, but expats can also rely on taxis or the extensive bus system.